cfengine/documentation/enterprise-cfengine-guide/install-get-started.markdown

 ## Post-install configuration

-### Change Email Setup After CFEngine Enterprise Installation
+### Change email setup after CFEngine Enterprise installation

 For Enterprise 3.6 local mail relay is used, and it is assumed the server has a proper mail setup.